Neil Morecraft | About

 *...meaning I feel called to serve a greater purpose in life.
 I'm thoughtful, kind and idealistic, forever striving to have a positive impact on other people and the world around me.
 I rarely shy away from an opportunity to do the right thing, even when doing so is far from easy.
 I'm a hard working, family man with 5 1/2 kids (and no that's not a typo) just doing what I do because I love IT!
 The Myers-Briggs Personality Type Indicator is a self-report inventory designed to identify a person's personality type, strengths, and preferences.
 The questionnaire was developed by Isabel Myers and her mother Katherine Briggs based on their work with Carl Jung's theory of personality types.
 Today, the MBTI inventory is one of the most widely used psychological instruments in the world.

-Hi I'm Neil.
+Hi, I’m Neil.

-As enjoyable at that was,I found myself wanting more.
+As enjoyable as retail was, I found myself wanting more.

 Life was good.

-In 1999 I decided to leave the corporate world behind and start my own business, and so began my entrepreneurial journey.
-I was just turning 30 and figured it was now or never.
-At the time I was recently married with 2 kids, a small mortgage (£28k I think from memory) and a six figure corporate salary.
-Yep, I was earning well over £100k a year when I said "f*ck it, I'm doing this thing", so leaving the "security" of my well paid corporate job didn't go down that well with everyone within my family circle but I knew I had to follow my heart, or was it my head?
+In 1999, I decided to leave the corporate world behind and start my own business, marking the beginning of my entrepreneurial journey.
+I was just turning 30, recently married with two kids, had a small mortgage (about £28k, if memory serves), and a six-figure corporate salary.
+Yep, I was earning well over £100k a year when I said, "F*ck it, I’m doing this thing."

 Maybe it was both.